 Mount Buller, Mountain summit in Victorian Alps, Australia

-Mount Buller is a summit in the Victorian Alps that rises to 1,805 meters within the Great Dividing Range.
-At its peak stands a stone distance dial that shows directions to surrounding landmarks and peaks.
+Mount Buller is a summit in the Victorian Alps, sitting within the Great Dividing Range at 1,805 meters (5,922 feet) above sea level.
+A stone distance dial at the top marks directions to surrounding landmarks and nearby peaks.

 Explorer Thomas Livingstone Mitchell named the mountain in 1836 after Charles Buller from the Colonial Office during a surveying expedition.
-The local Taungurong people had previously called it Warrinebut.
+Before that, the local Taungurong people knew it as Warrinebut.

-The Klingsporn walking track follows an original bridle trail that stockmen utilized during summer months to reach the mountain's upper sections.
+The Klingsporn walking track follows an old bridle trail that stockmen used during summer to reach the upper sections of the mountain.
+Today it is a marked walking route that hikers use to reach the summit plateau on foot.

 The community of curious travelers